JuliaConcurrent/MultiThreadedCaches.jl/README.md

 ## Alternatives Considered
 Some other approaches to concurrent caches include:
 - Concurrent Hash Table
+    - The _theory_ in this package is to take advantage of the append-only aspect of a Cache to get some contention benefits over a conventional multi-threaded dictionary, but we're less sure in practice if this is actually true.
+(Once we had to make the adjustments to account for task migration, the benefits of the current design became less clear...)
 - Multithread caches designed for low contention by sharding the **key space**, and keeping a separate lock per sub-cache.
 For example, having an array of e.g. 64 separate caches, sharded by a prefix of a key's hash, each with their own lock.